bzlmh/RA-GAN/ReadMe.md

 To address these issues, this paper proposes an image binarization method called RA-GAN, which can accurately locate degraded regions and perform fine-grained modeling.
 Specifically, RA-GAN comprises three main modules: the Gradient Gated Convolution (GGC) module, the Guided Attention (GA) module, and the Gated Feature Pyramid (GFP) module.
 The GGC module captures pixel mutation information from the neighborhood using a locally modulated convolution kernel and employs a gating mechanism to activate global information for adaptive supplementation, and the GA module identifies degraded regions in both spatial and channel dimensions.
 Furthermore, the GFP module effectively restores the learned information using its unique structure.
-Comprehensive evaluations on five degraded document image datasets demonstrate that RA-GAN outperforms state-of-the-art methods across all metrics, with the lowest number of trainable parameters and computational costs.
+Comprehensive evaluations on five degraded document image datasets demonstrate that RA-GAN outperforms state-of-the-art methods with the lowest number of trainable parameters and computational costs.
 Additionally, model extension experiments and ablation studies further validate RA-GAN’s effectiveness and potential for future development.

 ## Models